pulkit-jasti/Mente-medica/README.md

 # Challenges we ran into -

+We faced the challenge of achieving the maximum accuracy in our face recognition based mood detector and therefore get the dynamic content according to the mood.
+We were trying to find a Machine Learning solution that can help us do this and thus decided to use a pre-trained TensorFlow Light.

 ### Adios Amigos :wave:

-A project by team -
+A project by the team -

 ![Team logo](https://github.com/lakshmisaibhargavi/mente_medica/blob/master/Pics/bit_bots.png)